bgins/hebdomad/README.md

 # hebdomad
-Hebdomad is a xenharmonic webaudio instrument.
+Hebdomad is a retunable webaudio instrument.
 It provides a quick web way to experiment with microtuning and explore xenharmonic music.

 Hebdomad lives here: [http://brianginsburg.com/hebdomad/](http://brianginsburg.com/hebdomad/)